IasmimFGodoy/teste-front-end-iasmim-godoy-ws-work-questao-2/README.md

-# This Project was Made with React using the Javascript Language
+# This Project was Made with React using the Javascript  to the WS Work Front-end Test!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).